agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 holiday phenomenon [discussed above][this_dbd].
 Winter holidays showed high variance, so I would expect to see some weekends with high winter ridership, and some with low ridership.
-Summer holidays had low variance, so I expect to see similar ridership on all weekends.
+Summer holidays had low variance, so I expect to see similar ridership on all summer weekends.

 [dotw]: {% post_url 2016-12-02-switrs_crashes_by_date %}#day-of-the-week
 [this_dbd]: #day-by-day